koisland/CalCFU/README.md

 ```

 ### Fields
-Each instance of CountCalculator is initialized with a lost of the plates to be calculated:
+Each instance of CountCalculator is initialized with a list of the plates to be calculated:

+Arguments:
 * `plates` [ *list* ]
     * Contains Plate instances.
     * Validated via `__post_init__` method.